AntonLueders/MagneticFriction/README.md

 .
 .

 **Notes:** The parameters in the example are matched to the experiments of [1] (the shaft friction and the number of moments on the substrate are free parameters).
-Also, *substrat_dim_x* and *substrate_dim_y* are given in units of the slider array size.
-They control the number of additional layers of arrays of moments that are added to the substrate.
+Also, *substrat_dim_x* and *substrate_dim_y* set the number of substrate moments in multiples of the slider array size.
+In detail, they control the number of additional slider-sized layers of moments that are added to the substrate.
 A value of 4 means that the substrate has a width of 5 slider-sized layers of moments, where the slider is centered in the middle at the start of the simulation.
 Please only use even numbers for these parameters.
-See [further information](#Info) for more details regarding the parameters.

-Using the example parameters as listed above, simulations are performed for slider-substrate separations between 5mm and 13mm in steps of 0.1mm (see *scan_value*).
+Using the example parameters listed above, simulations are performed for slider-substrate separations ranging from 5mm to 13mm in increments of 0.1mm (see *scan_value*).
 Consequently, the sliding process is simulated 80 times, resulting in a total simulation time of 20 hours (real time) on an *AMD Ryzen 7 PRO 7730U* (for which this test was conducted).
 For each slider-substrate separation, roughly 900 seconds are needed.

+See [further information](#Info) for more details regarding the parameters.

  <a id="What"></a>
  # What MagneticFriction does